retroelec/T-HMI-C64/README.md

 The script must then be executed with the "source" command so that the environment variables are available in the current shell, e.g.:
 source setenv.sh

-The Web keyboard requires the following libraries for a successful compilation: ArduinoJson, AsyncTCP and ESPAsyncWebServer.
+The web keyboard requires the following libraries for a successful compilation: ArduinoJson, AsyncTCP and ESPAsyncWebServer.
 The libraries AsyncTCP and ESPAsyncWebServer need to be installed from their respective GitHub pages, as the versions available in the standard Arduino Library Manager are outdated and incompatible with the current source code of this project.

+#### Compile code

 If you installed the required Arduino core and libraries on your system (see also previous chapter), you can compile the code using the following command:
 make
-(you may need to use ‘make clean’ beforehand if classes have been renamed)
+(you may need to use ‘make clean’ beforehand if classes have been renamed or only the Makefile has been changed)

 You may have installed already a specfic Arduino core for other projects (e.g. Arduino core 2.0.x) and you don't want to change this setup.
 For this situation you can use a prepared docker image to compile the code: